TL-Chandrasena/OCR/README.md

 🔄 How It Works

-1️⃣ Load images from the input directory.2️⃣ Preprocess images using Pillow (resizing, format checking).3️⃣ Send images to AI model for processing & content extraction.4️⃣ Postprocess AI response – format extracted data into structured output.5️⃣ Store results in Excel for easy accessibility.6️⃣ Handle errors & log issues for debugging.
+1️⃣ Load images from the input directory.

+2️⃣ Preprocess images using Pillow (resizing, format checking).

+3️⃣ Send images to AI model for processing & content extraction.

+4️⃣ Postprocess AI response – format extracted data into structured output.

+5️⃣ Store results in Excel for easy accessibility.

+6️⃣ Handle errors & log issues for debugging.

 🎯 Use Cases